GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 TASK: Draft a PRD for a mobile onboarding feature

-OUTPUT: Markdown with sections: Problem, Goals, Non-Goals, Design, Risks
+OUTPUT: Markdown with sections: Problem, Goals, Non goals, Design, Risks

-CONSTRAINTS: 500-800 words.
+CONSTRAINTS: 500 to 800 words.
 Avoid implementation details.

 TONE: Professional, concise.
 Example: "Users struggle to..."

-NEXT: After the PRD, suggest 2 prioritization trade-offs.
+NEXT: After the PRD, suggest 2 prioritization tradeoffs.

 Default Templates for Common Use Cases